-The process of scrubbing is complicated and needs the use of special nozzles that help to take away pollutants and other chemical contaminants from process gases, liquids, and equipment.
-For example, coal fired power plants use scrubbers with the aim of removing sulphur oxides from boiler exhaust, also it is possible to take away nitrous oxides from combustion streams, acids from chemical processing off gases, disinfectants from drinking water, particulate materials from process gas or smells from water treatment plants.
+The scrubbing process is intricate and requires special nozzles designed to remove pollutants and various chemical contaminants from gases, liquids, and equipment involved in the process.
+For instance, coal-fired power stations utilize scrubbers to eliminate sulfur oxides from boiler emissions.
+Additionally, it is feasible to extract nitrogen oxides from combustion emissions, acids from chemical processing off-gases, disinfectants from potable water, particulate matter from process gas, or odors from wastewater treatment facilities.

-It should be mentioned that there are two types of scrubbers: dry scrubber and wet scrubber.
+There are two types of scrubbers: dry scrubber and wet scrubber.
 Dry scrubbers also use fluid, but its amount is smaller than in wet scrubber system.
-The limited scrubbing fluid gets in the gas flow, so it volatilizes completely, leaving just a gaseous or solid element that will react with the pollutant and allow it to be taken away from the system.
-Dry scrubber system is widespread used for acid gases removing from combustion streams through an alkaline slurry injection.
+The restricted scrubbing fluid enters the gas stream, evaporating entirely and resulting in either a gaseous or solid component that interacts with the pollutant, enabling its removal from the system.
+Dry scrubber system is often used to remove acid gases from combustion streams through an alkaline slurry injection.

-Wet air scrubbers are more frequently used, they allow removing sulfur dioxide from coal-generated gas.
+Wet air scrubbers are more popular, they remove sulfur dioxide from coal-generated gas.
 Their design enables to collect both particulate and gaseous contaminants.
 Moreover, air scrubbers are highly versatile and their applications are not limited.
-Wet scrubber system takes away pollutant particles by collecting them in liquid droplets.
-The main advantage of wet air scrubbers is their capacity to withstand high temperatures.
-Also they cool the flue gases.
+Wet scrubber system removes pollutant particles by collecting them in liquid droplets.
+The main advantage of wet air scrubbers is their capacity to withstand high temperatures and they cool the flue gases.

 Among wet scrubbers, the most common ones are venturi wet air scrubbers, packed bed wet scrubbers, and cyclonic spray scrubbers.

-Whereas, venturi wet air scrubbers are the most effective for a particulate matter collection.
-The scrubber has a decreased pressure drop and a wide range of operating modes (contact time, number of grids, and suchlike) that enable to solve numerous (from dust to chemical) tasks.
-Nevertheless, venturi scrubbers are not productive at gas scrubbing.
+Venturi wet air scrubbers are the most effective to collect a particulate matter.
+The scrubber has a decreased pressure drop and a wide range of operating modes (contact time, number of grids) that enable to solve various tasks.
+However, venturi scrubbers are not productive at gas scrubbing.

-Packed bed scrubbers are quite useful for gas scrubbing because high concentrations of particulate matter clog the bed easily.
+Packed bed scrubbers are suitable for gas scrubbing because high concentrations of particulate matter clog the bed easily.
 The fields of application: chemical processing industry, petrochemical industry, manufacturing industry, waste management industry, pharmaceutical industry, steel industry, incinerators, halogen removal, humidification, odor control, VOC removal.

 The use of cyclonic scrubbers is limited by particulate matter collection.
-Meanwhile, they are less effective than venturi scrubbers because they cannot produce the same degree of useful turbulence.
-As for gas scrubbing, cyclonic wet air scrubbers are able to take away only very soluble gases.
+They are less effective than venturi scrubbers because they can’t produce the same degree of useful turbulence.
+As for gas scrubbing, cyclonic wet air scrubbers are able to remove only very soluble gases.

 Both dry and wet scrubbers can be used for an odour control at the factories.
 The majority of industrial processes, for example, waste storage, incineration, wastewater treatment, chemical processing, food processing etc., produce unpleasant smell that must be treated.
 The solution is the use of coverants, deodorants or absorbents that can be used in open type or packed bed type scrubber systems.